 Forty minutes south of Tarcutta is the town of Holbrook.
 As well as being home to the HMAS Otway Submarine, the town is also home to the Jolly Swagman Motor Inn.

 A number of the queen, twin and family rooms have been designated as pet-friendly, with pets allowed inside.
-A higher rate is charged when staying with a pet, ranging from $10 to $35 extra per night.
-Onsite is also a Chinese restaurant, with delivery to your room possible, plus a children’s playground.
+A higher rate is charged when staying with a pet, generally an extra $20 to $30 per night.
+There’s also a Chinese restaurant onsite, open most nights, with delivery to your room possible.

 BIG4 Borderland Wodonga Holiday Park